AlapMistry/pr-semgrep-scanner/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.13 or higher
-- Portia API key
+- Portia API key (For .env file)
-- GitHub access (for PR analysis)
+- GitHub Personal Access Token with read access of contents and pull requests
+- GitHub MCP and Semgrep MCP enabled in Portia

 ### Installation